microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 #### Networking options

 You will use the following Networking options for the deployment.
-You will not choose these during deployment but during a later exercise on configuration.

 - You will enable Public endpoint access to the Azure SQL Database and enable Allow Azure services and resources to access this server.
 - If you are connecting from a client computer not in Azure you will enable a firewall rule for your client computer later in this module.